0

 The station house is on street level below the platforms and tracks on their extreme north end.
 A staircase from each platform goes down to an underpass, where on the Dyre Avenue-bound side, a single exit-only turnstile leads to a set of doors to the streets.
 The main fare control area is on the Manhattan-bound side.
 It has a set of doors to the underpass, another to the platform stairs, a turnstile bank, token booth, and doors to the streets.

-Text imported from Wikipedia article "Baychester Avenue station" and modified on 28 May 2020 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Baychester Avenue station" and modified on May 28, 2020 according to the CC-BY-SA 4.0 International license.

 Participants